Nutlope/algorithms/README.md

 # Data Structures and Algorithms
-This repository is for me to document my knowledge about common data structures and algorithms.
-It will also contain a folder for algorithm style questions from CTCI and leetcode later on.
+This repository is for me to document my knowledge on common data structures and algorithms.
+Folder with interview prep questions from CTCI and leetcode is also coming soon.

 ## Big O Notation